MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 ## Deploy a stable version

-For the first run of the pipeline the stable version of the workloads, and their baseline or canary versions, don't exist in the cluster.
-Deploy a stable version of the `sampleapp` workload as follows.
 You can deploy a stable version with YAML or Classic.

 ### [YAML](#tab/yaml/)

+For the first run of the pipeline the stable version of the workloads, and their baseline or canary versions don't exist in the cluster.
+To deploy the stable version:

 1. In *app/app.py*, change `success_rate = 5` to `success_rate = 10`.
-This change triggers the pipeline, building and pushing the image to the container registry, and also triggers the `DeployCanary` stage.
+This change triggers the pipeline, leading to a build and push of the image to the container registry.
+It will also trigger the `DeployCanary` stage.
 1. Because you configured an approval on the `akspromote` environment, the release waits before running that stage.
-On the build run summary page, select **Review** and then select **Approve**.

-Once approved, the pipeline deploys the stable version of the `sampleapp` workload in *manifests/deployment.yml* to the namespace.
+1. In the summary of the run, select **Review** > **Approve**.
+This deploys the stable version of the workloads (the `sampleapp` deployment in *manifests/deployment.yml*) to the namespace.

 ### [Classic](#tab/classic/)

+For the first run of the pipeline the stable version of the workloads, and their baseline or canary versions don't exist in the cluster.
+To deploy the stable version:

 1. In *app/app.py*, change `success_rate = 5` to `success_rate = 10`.
 This change triggers the  pipeline, leading to a build and push of the image to the container registry.
 The continuous deployment trigger, set up earlier on the image push event, results in triggering the release pipeline.
 1. In the **CanaryK8sDemo** release pipeline, select the **Promote/reject canary** stage of the release, where it's waiting on manual intervention.